yarml/HeliumOS/README.md

 # HeliumOS
 HeliumOs is a hobby operating system that started as a learning experience(and is still just that), the plan is to take the cool concepts from other operating systems while keeping the os very light(that's where the name Helium came from)

-Right now the OS is written only for x86 architectures, but ports to x86_64 are planned
+HeliumOs was also written with portability in mind, and although currently only written for i686, ports to other platforms(mainly amd64) are planned in the future.

 # Getting the sources
 HeliumOS is currently only hosted in Github